Global dynamics of a two-species competition patch model in a Y-shaped river network: Nonexistence of positive equilibria

-(iii) Suppose to the contrary that (iii) occurs.
-We only need to obtain a contradiction for the case that $1=l_1^*=l_2^*=m_1<m_2$, and other cases can be treated using similar arguments as in the proof of (ii).
+(ii) Suppose to the contrary that (ii) occurs.
+We only need to obtain a contradiction for the case that $1=l_1=l_2=m_1<m_2$, and other cases can be treated using similar arguments as in the proof of (ii).
 For this case, \eqref{21sin1-2} also holds, and plugging it into \eqref{pro1} with $(i,k)=(2,1)$, we have $f^2_2=f^2_1$ and $g^2_2=g^2_1$.
 This combined with \eqref{lem28-a} implies that $f^2_2=f^2_1\ge0$ and $g^2_2=g^2_1\ge0$, and consequently, $u^2_1>u^2_2$ and $v^2_1>v^2_2$, which deduce (by \eqref{21sin1-2}) that $u^2_2+v^2_2<r$.
 Then, by \eqref{pro1} and induction,